 Inclusive Learning by Design

-The Learning and Acceleration and Academic Support unit leverages the Universal Design for Learning (UDL) framework, which builds capacity among educators to universally design learning experiences to be inclusive and promote student agency, while maintaining rigor and grade-level expectations.
+The Universal Design for Learning (UDL) framework supports educators in universally designing learning experiences that are inclusive and promote student agency - all while maintaining rigor and grade-level expectations.

 CONNECT WITH US